bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 Future possibilities:

-1. Over time, we can extend the `ModalDevTool` and `DevCommand` traits with optional methods, enabling:
+1. Over time, we can extend the `ModalDevTool` and `DevCommand` traits with more methods (mandatory and optional), enabling:
    1. Gradual unification of more complex shared configuration (e.g. a `set_font` method).
-   2. Opt-in metadata about the type of tool they are (e.g. an overlay, a camera controller, a 2D vs. 3D tool), allowing toolkits to seamlessly organize the options.
-   3. Parsing from a `.bsn` file.
+   2. Serializing and deserializing structs from a `.bsn` file, rather than simple CLI-style strings, allowing toolboxes to build abstractions for persistent config.
 2. Add support for a trait-queries-on-resources operation, and stop storing modal dev tools in the `DevToolsRegistry`.
 3. A derive macro for `DevCommand`, that aligns with `clap`'s calling conventions.
+4. Add specialized types of dev tools, likely each with their own trait to establish conventions and resolve conflicts between them.
+    1. For example, we may want to coordinate between various UI elements or overlays to avoid positioning conflicts, dev tools that change the materials of objects, or camera controllers.
+    2. This could be queried via Opt-in metadata about the type of tool they are (e.g. an overlay, a camera controller, a 2D vs. 3D tool), allowing toolkits to seamlessly organize the options.